j-dog22-cmd/Security_Portfolio/threat-analysis/DPD_URL/README.md

 ## Conclusion

 The URL received via phishing message was confirmed malicious across all tools used in this analysis.
-Any.run sandbox scored it 9.7/10 and identified active memory manipulation and process injection behaviour — unusual for a purely credential-harvesting phishing page, suggesting the site may attempt to execute code in the browser.
+Cuckoo sandbox scored it 9.7/10 and identified active memory manipulation and process injection behaviour — unusual for a purely credential-harvesting phishing page, suggesting the site may attempt to execute code in the browser.
 All 21 VirusTotal AV engines flagged it as a phishing or malicious site.
 The domain `dpdlocakqf[.]cyou` is clearly designed to impersonate DPD UK and should be treated as a high-confidence threat.

 ---